kevinguebert/kevinguebert.github.io/src/pages/2018/03/2018-03-28-life-in-terms-of-priorities-and-trades.md

 path: "/2018/03/28/life-in-terms-of-priorities-and-trades"
 date: "2018-03-28T21:59:00.000Z"
 tags: ["Reflection","Personal Growth"]
-excerpt: "Recently for me, I've seen a post shared around on social media sites that prescribes a different way of thinking about your tasks.
+excerpt: "Recently for me, I've seen a post shared around on social media sites that prescribes a different way of thinking about your tasks."

-> Instead of saying "I don't have time" try saying "it's not a..."
 ---

 Recently for me, I've seen a post shared around on social media sites that prescribes a different way of thinking about your tasks.